 This function is used to determine whether the event can be accessed publicly, or if it should be accessible by your listed attendees only.
-When you select Private, only those on the attendee list can join your event, and you will need to enter a password to limit access and make them invite-only.
+When you select Private, only those on the attendee list can join the event by typing an access password, which will make the event invite-only.

-- Private: When clicking on the event, it is necessary to enter a 4-digit password to access it via the app, website, or registration form.
+- Private: When clicking on the event, it is necessary to enter a 4-digit access password to login it via the app, website, or registration form.
 This is for the whole event and is considered a secondary level of security.

-- Public: No password is required when clicking on the event or opening the website.
+- Public: No access password is required when clicking on the event or opening the website.

 Event Mode: in-Person/online